Baltic Classifieds Group Executes Share Buyback

 Baltic Classifieds Group Plc (GB:BCG) has released an update.

-Baltic Classifieds Group PLC has announced the buyback of 35,319 of its own shares on May 23, 2024, for cancellation, at an average price of 244.7942p per share, through Merrill Lynch International.
-After the transaction, the company’s total issued shares stand at 488,521,704, with no shares held in treasury, impacting the voting rights for shareholders.
-The action is part of their share buyback programme, reflecting a strategic move to manage their share capital.
+Baltic Classifieds Group PLC has actively engaged in a share buyback strategy, having repurchased 43,917 of its own ordinary shares for cancellation on May 29, 2024, at an average price of 252.9792p.
+The transaction was executed through Merrill Lynch International, with share prices ranging from 252.5000p to 255.5000p.
+After this buyback, the company’s total number of shares in issue stands at 488,394,933, with no shares held in treasury, defining the total voting rights available to shareholders.

 For further insights into GB:BCG stock, check out TipRanks’ Stock Analysis page.